Dear Patient/Families served by Mountain Valley Hospice & Palliative Care:

 screening questions and temperature checks.

-• A face covering must be worn for the duration of the visit.
+• A face covering must be worn to be permitted to enter the facility.

-Our Environment of Care Team is continually monitoring the COVID-19 situation and meets daily to assess and respond, as necessary.
+Our Environment of Care Team is continually monitoring the COVID-19 situation and meets frequently to assess and respond, as necessary.

 For Updated Information on COVID-19